Third Party Info

 - The expenses of a registered third party relating to the cost of holding parties and making other expressions of appreciation after the close of voting cannot exceed an amount calculated by the City Clerk in accordance with a prescribed formula.

-Does a registered third party have to file a financial statement for the 2018 municipal election?
+Does a registered third party have to file a financial statement for the 2022 Municipal Election?

-- A registered third party must file a financial statement and auditor’s report with the City Clerk, on the prescribed form on or before the filing date, Friday, March 29, 2018, no later than 2:00pm.
+- A registered third party must file a financial statement and auditor’s report with the City Clerk, on the prescribed form on or before the filing date of March 31, 2023, no later than 2:00pm.

 Where can I get more information on election campaign finance rules?